Three-manifolds with bounded curvature and uniformly positive scalar curvature: Introduction

 Now we explain the ideas in the proof of the main theorem and give some remarks.
-The proof is by contradiction, and involves two main ingredients: the structure of collapsing manifolds with bounded curvature, which has been intensively studied, see among others the work of \cite{CheegerGromov86, Fukaya87, Fukaya88, CFG92}; and Gromov's width inequality \cite{Gromov18, Gromov19}.
+The proof is by contradiction, and involves two main ingredients: the structure of collapsing manifolds with bounded curvature, which has been intensively studied, see works \cite{CheegerGromov86, Fukaya87, Fukaya88, CFG92}; and Gromov's width inequality \cite{Gromov18, Gromov19}.

 Let us assume by contradiction that, up to a double covering of orientations, there is a sequence of three dimensional complete noncompact orientable Riemannian manifolds $(M_i^3, g_i, p_i)$ with uniformly bounded curvature and uniformly positive scalar curvature, which, up to a subsequence, converges to a complete Alexandrov space $(X, d, o)$ in the pointed Gromov-Hausdorff topology, and the injectivity radius $\inj(p_i)$ at $p_i$ converges to $0$.